 The heritage centre is open most of the year, 6 days a week from Monday-Saturday.
 Please check their website before you leave home for what days and times they are open.
 Jamie is under 5 so admittance for him is free.
 Adults pay £8, senior citizens £7, children 6-15 years £2.
 There is also a family ticket, special forces ticket, additional children ticket price.
 Special events and event days are charged at a higher cost (see website for details and/or price changes).

 As you can see from the photo above we visited on a very wet and windy day.
 It was a perfect place to visit in such conditions when you are looking to get out of the house.

 We started in the café with some cake and hot drinks.
 I can’t sing the praises of the café enough.
 It’s so nostalgic, it’s just like stepping back in time.
-There’s displays and photos to look at and the furniture itself makes you feel like you’ve gone back to war time (minus the ice cream stand).
+There are displays and photos to look at and the furniture itself makes you feel like you’ve gone back to wartime (minus the ice cream stand).

 There is a great range of cakes to choose from (we tried the carrot cake and lemon drizzle, both very tasty).
 All food is fairly priced and the meals themselves are great value for money.
 I can highly recommend the full English breakfast.

 After warming our cockles and devouring our cake we battled through the wind to the main hangar.
 This is the home of Just Jane, the Avro Lancaster bomber.
 Normally she looks like this.